 Your doctor can also file an appeal for you if you sign a form giving him or her permission.
+Your doctor won't be penalized for acting on your behalf.
 Other people can also help you file an appeal, like a family member or a lawyer.